padieul/yt_spam_scanner/README.md

 - Code Structure in Middleware:
     - **main** - includes the api functions
-    - **data_retriever** - comprised of 4 clases
+    - **data_retriever** - comprised of 4 classes
         - 2 data classes: YtComment and YtCommentReply that store comment data for initial comments and reply comments respectively
         - 2 interface/connection classes: YtDataRetriever allows comment retrieval from the official Youtube API, ESConnect takes care of storing comments in elasticsearch
+    - **classifier** - includes a Generic Classifier class (load model, load and preprocess corpus, predict comments)

-- Preprocessing pipeline: removal of irrelevant features and empty entries, lowercase, tokenization, lemmatization, removal of stop words
+- Preprocessing pipeline: removal of empty entries (and irrelevant features), lowercase, tokenization, lemmatization, removal of stop words

 Data Analysis: see next section